akovalyo/42sv_Libft/README.md

 DESCRIPTION

 >       Allocates (with malloc(3)) and returns a new string, result of
 >       the concatenation of s1 and s2.
+If s1 or s2 is NULL, returns a new
+>       string s2 or s1 accordingly.
+If s1 and s2 are NULL, returns NULL

 RETURN VALUE